lqyjasonlee/lqyjasonlee.github.io/README.md

 ## Version note

+### V2

+1. Local Lato font setup

+This version loads Lato from `assets/fonts/` using `@font-face` instead of Google Fonts, to avoid display issues on visitors from mainland China.

+2. Research-page rebuild

-This package includes the v9 research-page interaction: each paper entry is a light-gray clickable card, the abstract toggles by clicking the entry, and BibTeX/PDF controls remain independent.
+This package includes the research-page interaction: each paper entry is a light-gray clickable card, the abstract toggles by clicking the entry, and BibTeX/PDF controls remain independent.

-## Local Lato font setup

-This version loads Lato from `assets/fonts/` using `@font-face` instead of Google Fonts.
-If you deploy in your existing repo, your current `assets/fonts/` folder should already satisfy these paths.